Unleash/unleash/website/docs/contributing/ADRs/front-end/jsx-conditionals.md

 To avoid these issues, safer alternatives to the `&&` operator can be used:

 ### **Convert to boolean**
-We could try to explicitly converts the condition to a boolean, ensuring that only `true` or `false` determine the rendering.
+We could try to explicitly convert the condition to a boolean, ensuring that only `true` or `false` determine the rendering.

 ```tsx
 {Boolean(NaN) && <p>❔</p>}  // Won't render anything